ajvondrak/git-topics/doc/git-topics-finish.1.md

 always created.
 When the topic branch gets deleted, you'll still be able to recover its history from this merge commit.

-After successfully merging, the topic branch WILL be deleted.
-If it has an upstream set, the remote branch will be deleted too.
+Note that the topic branch will NOT be deleted here, in case you need to backtrack and "un-finish" a branch that should not go into the next release.

 If _master_ is tracking a remote branch, `git topics finish` makes an effort to ensure your local branch is up to date first.
 This avoids conflicts when you